Golden Granola (Superfood Turmeric Granola)

 Orange Ginger Blueberry Tahini Muffins

-Kissed with nourishing turmeric and other cozy spices, this golden-hued granola is easy to make and much better for you than any store bought granola.
-It's a lovely breakfast, a quick on-the-go snack, a great dessert, or even a special gift.
+Bursting with anti-inflammatory turmeric and other cozy spices, this golden-hued superfood turmeric granola is easy to make and healthy.
+It's a lovely breakfast, a quick on-the-go snack, a great dessert, or even a special homemade gift.

 Author: